colussim/ghost-aks-terraform/README.md

 To be notified as soon as there is an event in our Organization on the repositories (created, deleted, archived, not archived, made public, privatized, edited, renamed, or transferred) and a push, we will be able to use the GitHub webhooks to for example receive a message in a Slack channel or in a monitoring application.

 ![githubaction](/images/githubaction2.gif)

+The purpose of this tutorial is to create an AKS cluster (2 nodes) with Terraform and to deploy 2 instances of Ghost (Production and Development).
+To expose our Blog services and other services we will deploy an Ingress controller and a certificate manager.

 > For this tutorial I did not set up a DNS with a domain, I would use a resolution by hosts file.
 > The configuration values for our deployment are defined in the **variables.tf** file of each module.